Government rules on reasonable adjustments: Q&A with ESFA and IfATE

 Chris Quickfall, CEO at Cognassist

-Dr Louise Karwowski, Head of Science at Cognassist and our host.
+Dr Louise Karwowski, Director of Education at Cognassist and our host.

 And again, it was brilliant to hear so many questions and comments from our audience.

 So let’s get into it!

 Reasonable adjustments and funding claims will rely on your ability to identify learners who need support, and this will be a multi-step process.

 So it’s helpful to look at what the guidelines are around identifying needs and what that need actually looks like.